 Seasonal Campaign Planning: Aligning marketing efforts with peak and off-peak seasons to maximize occupancy and revenue.

-Local Attraction Partnerships: Collaborating with local attractions and events to cross-promote and build comprehensive visitor experiences.
+Local Attraction Partnerships and Local Events: Collaborating with local attractions and events to cross-promote and build comprehensive visitor experiences.

 Small businesses must prioritize marketing channels that deliver maximum ROI: